oracle/nosql-node-sdk/doc/guides/connect-cloud.md

 ```

 It is advised that properties such as *privateKey* and *passphrase* returned
-by {@link IAMCredentialsProvider} be instances of *Buffer* rather than strings
+by {@link IAMCredentialsProvider} be instances of {@link !Buffer | Buffer}
-in which case that the driver will clear them right after they are used.
+rather than strings in which case that the driver will clear them right after

-If your {@link IAMCredentialsProvider} does not need to store any state
+they are used.

-information you may provide *loadCredentials* function itself as
+You may also set {@link IAMConfig#credentialsProvider} property to a function
-value of *credentialsProvider* property:
+with the signature of {@link IAMCredentialsProvider#loadCredentials}:

 ```js
 import { NoSQLClient } from 'oracle-nosqldb';